 Key Tip: Since returns depend on the market, mutual funds require patience and long-term discipline.
 Over time, they’ve proven to deliver strong results for consistent investors.

-These digital gold options are easy to buy and manage online through demat accounts or investment platforms.
+These digital gold options are easy to buy and manage online through Demat accounts or investment platforms.
 They offer a hassle-free way to benefit from gold’s value without handling the metal itself.

 Gold often performs well during uncertain global periods, making it a good diversification tool in your portfolio.
+You can check this article on precious metal investing where you'll understand Gold returns of last 10 years.

-Key Tip: Experts suggest limiting gold investments to about 10–15% of your total portfolio to maintain a balanced approach.
+Key Tip: Experts suggest limiting gold investments to about 10–12% of your total portfolio to maintain a balanced approach.

 If you have a daughter below 10 years of age, this government-backed savings scheme is worth a closer look.
 Under the Sukanya Samriddhi Yojana, you can invest up to ₹1.5 lakh annually and earn a fixed interest (currently 8.2%).